Fernand Lopez

-Fernand Lopez Owonyebe (born November 12, 1978) is a Cameroonian-French former mixed martial artist (MMA) and current MMA coach.
-He is best known for establishing MMA Factory, the biggest MMA gym in France, as well as being the former trainer of former UFC Heavyweight Champion Francis Ngannou and current trainer of former UFC Interim Heavyweight Champion Ciryl Gane.
+Fernand Lopez Owonyebe (born 12 November 1978) is a French former mixed martial artist (MMA) and current MMA coach.
+He is best known for having co-founded MMA Factory, the biggest MMA gym in France, as well as being the former trainer of former UFC Heavyweight Champion Francis Ngannou and current trainer of former UFC Interim Heavyweight Champion Ciryl Gane.
+Since 2019, he has been director of the ARES Fighting Championship.

-Early life
+Background

 Lopez was born in 1978 in a small village in Lekié and grew up in Yaoundé.
 His father was a college professor and his mother was a high school teacher.

 In his youth his father signed him up for lessons in combat sports such as Taekwondo, Boxing, Judo and Wrestling to defend himself from bullies.

 In 1997, Lopez immigrated to France where he worked as an Electrical Engineer.
-On the side he would attend sports science classes at INSEP while playing Rugby in the Pro D2 league.
-However a neck injury sidelined him in Rugby and he had to have surgery to treat it, rendering him unable to move his neck for three years.
+On the side he would attend sports science classes at INSEP while playing rugby in the Pro D2 league.
+However a neck injury sidelined him in rugby and he had to have surgery to treat it, rendering him unable to move his neck for three years.
 During this period, Lopez discover to Brazilian Jiu-Jitsu (BJJ) leading him to gain an interest in mixed martial arts.

+After retiring as a professional fighter, Lopez became an MMA coach at Free Fight Academy for a few years before deciding to establish his own gym.
+In 2013 Lopez and his business partner, a police officer, opened a gym called 'Cross Fight' which was later renamed 'MMA Factory'.

 Mixed martial arts career

-Lopez joined Mathieu Nicourt’s Free Fight Academy where he initially trained in BJJ.
+Lopez joined Mathieu Nicourt's Free Fight Academy where he initially trained in BJJ.
 Once his neck recovered, he resumed training in other combat sports like Wrestling and Boxing.

 On 11 March 2006, Lopez made his professional MMA debut after a year of training.
 The bout took place at Xtreme Gladiators 2 where he submitted Cedric Deschamps via choke in the first round.

 Lopez's professional MMA career lasted for four years from 2006 to 2010.
 He fought in various promotions such as M1 Global and Shooto, where his final record was ten wins and seven losses.

 Coaching career

-After retiring as a professional fighter, Lopez became an MMA coach at Free Fight Academy for a few years before deciding to establish his own gym.

-In 2013 Lopez and his business partner, a police officer, opened a gym called 'Cross Fight' which was later renamed 'MMA Factory'.
+He is Sports Director, and manages the MMA Factory with Benjamin Sarfati as President.
+Together they create an ecosystem that allows them to push their fighters to the most prestigious organizations including the Ultimate Fighting Championship.

 Initially this academy had two students, but grew very fast to become the biggest gym in France with over 600 students.
 MMA Factory was one of only three gyms to receive sponsorship from Reebok, with the other two being AKA and SBG.